Chocobozzz/PeerTube/README.md

     $ cp config/production.yaml.example config/production.yaml

 Then edit the `config/production.yaml` file according to your webserver configuration.
+Keys set in this file will override those of `config/default.yml'.

 Finally, run the server with the `production` `NODE_ENV` variable set.